 Thanks for reading our JDL piece!
 It was a tough one to write with very limited information available versus the other companies we have written about in the past, but we hope you still learned something!
 Feel free to drop in questions/ comments in the JD channel of the Discord.

-*Disclaimer: I have a position in Alibaba and people who have helped craft this analysis may individually (or through funds they work at) have a position in the company.
+*Disclaimer: People who have helped craft this analysis may individually (or through funds they work at) have a position in the company.
 Absolutely nothing in this report is investment advice nor should it be construed as such.
 We make no claims to the veracity of all facts and figures presented in this report.
 Certain figures could be stated erroneously and certain analysis could be incorrect.
 Please see the full disclaimer linked above.

 DJY Research, its author(s), any of its contributors, and any funds they may advise at may own securities in the companies, or related companies, written about on this website.